 Urinary Tract Infection Treatments

 The general treatment for a UTI is a course of antibiotics.
 When a vet feels cystitis is also present, your dog may also be treated with an anti-inflammatory drug, which will help ease discomfort.
-It is important to use the medications ad directed and finish the full course to treatment.
+It is important to use the medications as directed and finish the full course of treatment.
 Your vet may also recommend a repeat urinalysis and/or urine culture after antibiotics are completed.
-This is to confirm that the infection is truly gone.
+This is to confirm that the infection is truly gone as symptoms usually resolve before the infection is fully cleared.
+Stopping treatment too early can cause the symptoms to recur.

 In some cases, a veterinary therapeutic diet is recommended to help treat your dog's urinary tract issues.
 This is especially common when crystals and/or stones are present.

 If UTI and/or cystitis symptoms persist despite treatment, your vet might recommend further diagnostics, such as radiographs or ultrasound.
-It is important that you about your dog's ongoing signs.
+It is important that you let your vet know about your dog's ongoing signs.